By Russ and Tiña De Maris

 Can’t get the tick out?
 Don’t worry.
 Treat it like you would any other small wound — put some peroxide or rubbing alcohol on it and leave it be.
 Other methods (e.g., Vaseline, using a match, etc.) are not recommended because these may just agitate the tick, causing it to burrow a little deeper, or worse, cause it to regurgitate (which may transmit any pathogens it may be carrying into you!).
 If you do remove the tick, be sure to keep it.
 Just because you are bitten does not mean you have been infected.
 Put the tick in a zip-lock bag with some rubbing alcohol.

 Take the tick — and yourself — to the doctor.
-They will be able to identify the species (only the deer tick carries Lyme in the Northeast, but other ticks can carry other disease, and the deer tick can carry more than just Lyme).
+They will be able to identify the species (only the deer tick carries Lyme in the Northeast, but other ticks can carry other diseases, and the deer tick can carry more than just Lyme).
 Your doctor may choose to send the tick out for testing.
 Your doctor will not test you for Lyme right after a tick bite.
 Your body’s immune system will take a few weeks to mount a response to the pathogen (if one was transmitted), and antibodies are not detectable right after a bite.

 Listen to your doctor.
 If they choose to get the tick tested, they may treat you if it comes back positive, or they may test you for Lyme (or another tick-borne disease) after your immune system has had enough time to mount a response and the antibodies are at detectable levels.
 Keep an eye out for potential symptoms of Lyme and other tick-borne diseases, and consult your physician if you notice any of the symptoms.